blatmand/pathfinding_in_maze/README.md

 ## Maze creation

-* Create square mazes by randomly asigning each cell a value of either 0 or 1
+* Create square mazes by randomly assigning each cell a value of either 0 or 1
 * Assign a value of 2 to target cell at upper right corner
+* Assign a value of 0 to lower left cell
 * Two parameters: DIMENSION and ALPHA
 * DIMENSION: Size of square maze
 * ALPHA: a measure for the density of walls in the maze